 For example, for my wedding cakes, that need to travel or in the summer humidity, I go with my butter-based recipes.
 And yet, my small cakes, single-tier cakes, two-tier cakes, and in winter I use my oil-based cakes.

-I love the moisture component that oil-based cakes bring, but I also love the rich flavor component that butter-based cakes have.
-While I want to be a successful cake decorator, serving delicious cakes to my customers, I also want a stress free profession.
-These little things can make a huge difference.
+In addition, I love the moisture component that oil-based cakes bring, but I also love the rich flavor component that butter-based cakes have.
+And, while I want to be a successful cake decorator, serving delicious cakes to my customers, I also want a stress free profession.
+So, these little things can make a huge difference.

-So here is a list of over 4o of my layer cakes recipes that I use as a cake decorator when I have orders for my business.
-I also have a huge selection of coffee cakes, which I often use when I need to make cakes for family and friends.
-I will discuss those below after this list so you don’t get confused.
+So, here is a list of almost 50 of my layer cakes recipes that I use as a cake decorator.
+In addition, I also have a huge selection of coffee cakes, which I often use when I need to make cakes for family and friends.

 Frequently asked questions